soumyaranjanswaincan/loan_analysis_project/README.md

 - Purpose: A more complex model that attempts to capture non-linear relationships between features and the target variable.
 - Architecture: A simple feedforward neural network with one hidden layer.

+4. Decision Tree
+- Decision Trees work well with large datasets and are relatively fast to train
+- Decision Trees are easy to interpret and understand
+- Can handle non-linear relationships between features and the target variable

+5. XGBoost
+- High performance and efficiency in handling large datasets.
+- Produces accurate predictions
+- Incorporates regularization techniques to prevent overfitting.

 ## Model Evaluation Metrics

 - Accuracy: The overall correctness of the model's predictions.